-Courses in Women's Studies are also designed for students taking a core-course general education program in the area.
+Courses in Women's Studies are also designed for students to use toward fulfilling general education and majors and other area minor requirements.

-The basic goals of the Women's Studies minor and core-course offering are to explicate, understand, and overcome social myths about women in order to enhance the dignity of all human beings and to provide unique opportunities for knowledge and understanding for students going into teaching and school administration and into a wide variety of other professional careers.
+The basic goals of the Women's Studies minor and course offerings are to explicate, understand, and overcome social myths about women in order to enhance the dignity of all human beings and to provide unique opportunities for knowledge and understanding for students going into teaching and school administration and into a wide variety of other professional careers.